0–100★

 The Travelling Merchant spawns every 3 hours near the map center and stays for a limited window.
 The rotation carries Comet Corn, Solar Soup, Plasma Puffs, Rocket Juice, and the Cup of Coffee.
 If you are at a stage where merchant feed matters, the three-hour cycle is your supply chain.

-My personal rule: check the merchant at each spawn and buy only what my current pair needs.
-I do not stockpile more than two Comet Corn cycles ahead — cash in excess of two cycles is better spent on race entry or stable upgrades than sitting as pre-purchased food.
-The merchant will spawn again.
-The cash will not replenish itself while it is locked in unused inventory.
+A workable rule: check the merchant at each spawn and buy only what the current pair needs.
+Stockpiling more than two Comet Corn cycles ahead ties up cash that race entry and stable upgrades want, and the merchant is coming back either way.
+Coins locked in unused inventory do not replenish themselves; the spawn timer does.

-The timing note from the fan wiki that I have verified in-game: the Travelling Merchant is separate from the Moon Store.
-You do not need the Moon Store unlock to buy from the Travelling Merchant.
-A player with a 500+ band breeder but without the $500,000 Moon Store unlock can still buy Comet Corn directly from the merchant.
-This saves the unlock cost for players who want to skip straight to 500+ breeding from the Food Store Oat Cake ceiling.
+One timing note worth knowing, per the fan wiki: the Travelling Merchant is separate from the Moon Store.
+You do not need the Moon Store unlock to buy from the merchant.
+A player with a 500+ band breeder but without the $500,000 Moon Store unlock can still buy Comet Corn directly.
+That saves the unlock cost for anyone wanting to skip straight to 500+ breeding from the Food Store's Oat Cake ceiling.

-Three shop mistakes appear in nearly every player session I observed.
 First: buying Apple Mash ($2,500) before owning a 100-star horse.
-This came up in 18 of the 50+ sessions I monitored — the player sees a mid-game friend using Apple Mash and assumes it is the right buy, without checking their own stable's best breeder.
-The food sits in inventory unused because no horse can consume it.
+It is an easy trap — you see a mid-game player using Apple Mash and assume it is the right buy, without checking your own stable's best breeder against the gate.
+The food then sits in inventory permanently, because no horse you own can consume it.

 Second: unlocking the Moon Store ($500,000) to buy Moon Molasses for a 500-star horse.
 Moon Molasses requires 4,000 stars — a 500-star horse does not qualify.
-The player spent half a million coins on an unlock that does nothing for their current breeding tier.
-Comet Corn from the Travelling Merchant would have served the same 500-star breeder at a fraction of the total outlay.
+That is half a million coins spent on an unlock that does nothing for your current breeding tier.
+Comet Corn from the Travelling Merchant serves the same 500-star breeder at a fraction of the total outlay.

 Horse RNG has three shop locations: the Food Store (Hay Bale, Carrot Bundle, Apple Mash, Oat Cake — covering 10 to 250 star horses), the Moon Store (Moon Molasses, unlocked for $500,000 — for 4000+ star horses), and the Travelling Merchant that spawns every 3 hours near the map center (Comet Corn, Solar Soup, Plasma Puffs, Rocket Juice, Cup of Coffee — for the highest star tiers).
 The Cup of Coffee is also obtainable free from codes like TAKEABREAK.